Nowadays, the word “superfood” is thrown around a lot.

 However, if you do some research, you’ll find that certain foods do deserve the title and that’s definitely the case of chia seeds.

 There are many recipes you can make using these magical seeds, which makes them such an essential staple in any health nut’s kitchen.
-One of the most popular recipes you’ll find if you look up how you can use these chia seeds is the chia pudding.
+One of the most popular recipes suggested by naturopathic doctors you’ll find if you look up how you can use these chia seeds is the chia pudding.

 Besides delicious, this breakfast food will give your body all it needs to be healthy and strong.
 Keep reading to learn all about chia pudding nutrition!